 We study the role of Export Credit Agencies-the predominant tool of industrial policy-on firm behavior by using the effective shutdown of the Export-Import Bank of the United States (EXIM) from 2015-2019 as a natural experiment.
-We show that a 1% reduction in EXIM trade financing reduces exports in an industry by approximately 5%.
+We show that a \$1 reduction in EXIM trade financing reduces exports in an industry by approximately \$4.5.
 The impact on firms' total revenues implies that the export shock has positive pass-through to domestic sales, and firms contract investment and employment.
-These negative effects for the average firm are amplified by increased capital misallocation across firms as those with higher ex-ante marginal revenue product of capital contract more.
-We model the effect of EXIM trade financing as lowering two types of input cost wedges: an exporting firm's financing friction, and an importer market friction.
-We show that both frictions are empirically relevant, indicating that even in well-developed financial markets, the supply of trade financing is plausibly constrained.
+We document that EXIM trade financing helps to overcome two key constraints: firms' financing constraints and contractual frictions in importer markets, indicating that even in well-developed financial markets, trade financing is plausibly undersupplied by private banks.
+Consistent with this evidence of efficiency gains, we find that EXIM reduced capital misallocation, with higher ex-ante marginal revenue product of capital firms expanding more.
 These results provide a framework for the conditions under which Export Credit Agencies can boost exports and firm growth, and can act as a tool of industrial policy without necessarily leading to a misallocation of resources.

-^{}We thank Sumit Agarwal, Andy Bernard, Mathilde Bombardini, Natalie Chen, Paola Conconi, Antonio Coppola, Banu Demir, Itamar Drechsler, Mehran Ebrahimian, Zhiguo He, Gerald Hoberg, Kilian Huber, Reka Juhasz, Pete Klenow, Arvind Krishnamurthy, Nathan Lane, Matteo Maggiori, Joao Monteiro, Katie Moon, Monika Piazzesi, Veronica Rappoport, Steve Redding, Ricardo Reis, Juliana Salomao, Martin Schneider, Stephen Teng Sun, Catherine Thomas, Adrien Verdelhan, Emil Verner, and David Weinstein for their insightful comments.
-We are grateful to numerous conference seminar participants.
-We would like to thank Robin Bae, Olena Bogdan, Pablo Rodriquez, Xiangyu Qiu, Wendy Yin, and Zhongyu Yin for excellent research assistance.
+^{}We thank conference and seminar participants for helpful conversations and feedback, particularly Andres Rodriguez-Clare, Antonio Coppola, Reka Juhasz, Pete Klenow, Arvind Krishnamurthy, Nathan Lane, Pete Schott, Tim Schmidt-Eisenlohr, and Jon Steinsson.
+We also thank Robin Bae, Olena Bogdan, Pablo Rodriquez, Yaqi Tu, Xiangyu Qiu, Wendy Yin, and Zhongyu Yin for excellent research assistance.
 Kabir acknowledges financial support from the Singapore Ministry of Education AcRF Tier 1 Research Grant No. A-8000758-00-00.
 Müller acknowledges funding from a Singapore Ministry of Education start-up grant and Presidential Young Professorship (A-0003319-01-00 and A-0003319-02-00).

-[†]Stanford GSB, NBER and CEPR; matray@stanford.edu.
+[†]UC Berkeley, NBER, CEPR; amatray@berkeley.edu

-[‡]National University of Singapore; Department of Finance and Risk Management Institute; kmueller@nus.edu.sg [§]Stanford GSB, UC Berkeley, NBER and CEPR; chenzixu@berkeley.edu
+[‡]National University of Singapore; Department of Finance and Risk Management Institute; kmueller@nus.edu.sg [§]UC Berkeley, NBER, CEPR; chenzixu@berkeley.edu